-If the Fear/Panic is induced as a result of having fallen to 0 Fate Points, it is the end-result of a failed encounter.
+If a character is Frightened or Panicked as a result of having fallen to 0 Fate Points, it is the end-result of a failed encounter.
 The character must hide for the remainder of the scene or flee until they drop from Exhaustion.

 Otherwise, the terrified character runs in a blind panic that lasts until 3 Rounds pass.
-At the end of this time, they are allowed an Avoidance Roll with Willpower Adjustments to gain control of their emotions.
+At the end of this time, they are allowed an Avoidance Roll with Wisdom Adjustments to gain control of their emotions.
 Failure indicates that they flee until they drop from Exhaustion.
 The Exhaustion passes after 5 minutes of rest.
 At the end of this time, the character will come to their senses.